Bisclavret: The word "Bisclavret"

-In the first part of the poem, Marie de France seems to use the Norman French word for werewolf, garwaf, interchangeably with the Breton term, bisclavret.
+In the first part of the poem, Marie de France seems to use the Norman French word for werewolf, garwaf, interchangeably with the Middle Breton term bisclavret.
 However, she draws a distinction between ordinary werewolves and Bisclavret.
 One scholar specifies three evidences for this.
 "First, [Marie de France's] statement implies that he is unlike the violent werewolves that she has just described; second, her use of the definite article combined with the fact that Bisclavret is capitalized also implies that he is unique, that he is perhaps the only Bisclavret.
 Finally it is also noteworthy that Marie uses the term "garwalf" when describing the traditional werewolf.
 She thus once again distinguishes it from Bisclavret."

 Influence

 Bisclavret was translated into Old Norse as Bisclaretz ljóð, one of the Strengleikar.
+The translation is generally close to Marie's text, but follows her closing protestation of the text's truth with the following coda: "en sá er þessa bók norrænaði, hann sá í bernsku sinni einn ríkan bónda er hamskiptist; stundum var hann maður, stundum í vargsham og taldi allt það er vargar að höfðust meðan.
+Er frá honum ekki lengra segjandi" ("but he who translated this book into Norse saw, in his childhood, a powerful farmer who was a shape-shifter; sometimes he was a human, sometimes in wolf-form, and he recounted everything that wolves got up to in the meantime.
+Of him there is nothing further to say").
 Circulating in Iceland, it was much adapted, becoming Tiódels saga.